rust-lang/rust/doc/adding_lints.md

 ### Setup

-Clippy depends on the current git master version of rustc, which can change rapidly.
-Make sure you're working near rust-clippy's master, and use the `setup-toolchain.sh` script to configure the appropriate toolchain for this directory.
+When working on Clippy, you will need the current git master version of rustc, which can change rapidly.
+Make sure you're working near rust-clippy's master, and use the `setup-toolchain.sh` script to configure the appropriate toolchain for the Clippy directory.

 ### Testing